mheap/nexmo-developer/_use_cases/en/fbm-product-info.md

 ## Minimal client for sending Facebook Messenger messages using Python

-Currently Nexmo does not officially support Messages and Dispatch API in the Python Server SDK, but our REST API is fully supported and the [Python code is provided](https://github.com/nexmo-community/fbm-product-info/blob/master/FBMClient/FBMClient.py) in the project for you in a reusable class.
+Currently, Vonage does not officially support Messages and Dispatch API in the Python Server SDK, but our REST API is fully supported and the [Python code is provided](https://github.com/nexmo-community/fbm-product-info/blob/master/FBMClient/FBMClient.py) in the project for you in a reusable class.
 As the code is provided we will not cover it further in this tutorial.

 ## The use case revisited